OpenDDS/OpenDDS/docs/internal/docs.rst

     :no-contents-entry:
     :no-index-entry:

-    A key or value's section can be omitted from references within their sections: :cfg:key:`os`, :cfg:val:`os:windows`
+    A key or value's section can be omitted from references within their sections: :cfg:key:`os`, :cfg:val:`os=windows`

     .. cfg:key:: os=windows|linux
       :required: